Faculty manipulating student in demo

 Behavioral and Social Attributes

 Physical therapy students must possess the emotional health required for full utilization of their intellectual abilities, and the development of mature, sensitive, and effective relationships with others, especially patients.
-This also includes the ability to apply knowledge of principles, indications, and contraindication for physical therapy treatment interventions.
+This also includes the ability to apply knowledge of principles, indications, and contraindications for physical therapy treatment interventions.
 Physical therapy education requires the ability to adapt to change, including treating people of diverse ethnic and social cultures, economic status, age, and those with emotional difficulties.
 This requires flexibility and a spirit of cooperation, as well as motivation.

 Physical therapy students utilize touch during evaluation and treatment procedures and must be able to touch others in a sensitive, professional manner, as well as tolerate being touched as part of the learning process.
 Professional behavior is expected, as well as attributes such as integrity, honesty, compassion, and strong interpersonal skills.
 Students are required to adhere to the program dress code as found in the Department of Physical Therapy Student Handbook.